-If your item is structured (such as a suit or jacket) or unlaunderable (such as upholstery), please spot treat instead of washing.
+If your item is structured (such as a suit, gabadrine jacket, or gabardine dress) or unlaunderable (such as upholstery), please spot treat instead of washing.

 To spot treat, wet the Wash & Stain Bar and gently work into the stained area(s).

 Remove soap and dirt with a wet Lint-Free Cleaning Cloth—be sure to remove all soap.
 Dampen the cloth as needed, and repeat the process until satisfied.

 Skip to the Dry & Finish step, and continue by steaming.